 - records relating to academic and human resources investigations

-If a person requests access to these or other or records which contain confidential information he or she should be asked to make a formal access request to the Privacy Officer.
+If a person requests access to these or other or records which contain confidential information he or she should be asked to make a formal access request.